Correctional Peace Officer

-1. Current Driver’s Abstract (issued within the last six months)
+1. Current 5 year Commercial Driver’s Abstract (issued within the last few weeks)

 2. Successful completion of COPAT/PARE equivalent (issued within the last six months).
 Note: Information will be sent in the email regarding the prerequisite medical and physical assessment.
 A medical consent from a physician is required to participate in the COPAT.
 To watch the COPAT example video please go to: http://www.youtube.com/watch?v=rAHzeVetuy8&feature=youtu.be